18mr/documentation/call-tool.md

 	      });
     </script>

-The ``#can-petition-area-call-congress-be-a-champion-for-adoptee-citizenship`` is the ID of the div created by Action Network; you can find the right one for your new petition in the last line of the code you embed when you create an Action Network petition.
+The only thing you have to change in the code above is ``#can-petition-area-call-congress-be-a-champion-for-adoptee-citizenship``.
+It's the ID of the div created by Action Network; you can find the right one for your new petition in the last line of the [code you embed](https://github.com/18mr/documentation/blob/master/action-network.md#step-three-embed-it) when you create an Action Network petition.

 ## Set Up Your Thank You Page